sjmsjmdsg/2400Lab/README.md

     CREATE INDEX ON basics(genres);

+Since the DBMS has to generate the specific data format for storing data, this process can spend some time.

 Then we use the following command to search amount of rows that genres is '{Action,Adventure,Animation}':

     SELECT COUNT(genres) FROM basics WHERE genres = '{Action,Adventure,Animation}';